 Day 2: Kandy – Cultural Heights for Less

-The entry fee is only about 500 LKR, and it offers the best panoramic view of the city and the surrounding mountains without the heavy crowds.
+It provides the best panoramic view of the city and the surrounding mountains without the crowds, and admission is only about 500 LKR.

 Day 3: The Legendary Train Ride to Ella